nextcloud/app_api/docs/tech_details/Authentication.rst

 		participant ExApp
 		box Nextcloud
 			participant Nextcloud
-			participant AppEcosystemV2
+			participant AppApi
 		end
 		ExApp->>+Nextcloud: Request to API
 		Nextcloud->>Nextcloud: Check if AE-SIGNATURE header exists
-		Nextcloud-->>ExApp: Reject if AE-SIGNATURE header not exists Nextcloud->>Nextcloud: Check if AppEcosystemV2 enabled
+		Nextcloud-->>ExApp: Reject if AE-SIGNATURE header not exists Nextcloud->>Nextcloud: Check if AppApi enabled
-		Nextcloud-->>ExApp: Reject if AppEcosystemV2 not enabled
+		Nextcloud-->>ExApp: Reject if AppApi not enabled
-		Nextcloud->>+AppEcosystemV2: Validate request
+		Nextcloud->>+AppApi: Validate request
-		AppEcosystemV2-->>AppEcosystemV2: Check if ExApp exists and enabled AppEcosystemV2-->>Nextcloud: Reject if ExApp not exists or disabled AppEcosystemV2-->>AppEcosystemV2: Check if ExApp version changed
+		AppApi-->>AppApi: Check if ExApp exists and enabled AppApi-->>Nextcloud: Reject if ExApp not exists or disabled AppApi-->>AppApi: Check if ExApp version changed
-		AppEcosystemV2-->>AppEcosystemV2: Validate AE-SIGN-TIME
+		AppApi-->>AppApi: Validate AE-SIGN-TIME
-		AppEcosystemV2-->>Nextcloud: Reject if sign time diff > 5 min
+		AppApi-->>Nextcloud: Reject if sign time diff > 5 min
-		AppEcosystemV2-->>AppEcosystemV2: Generate and validate AE-SIGNATURE
+		AppApi-->>AppApi: Generate and validate AE-SIGNATURE
-		AppEcosystemV2-->>Nextcloud: Reject if signature not match
+		AppApi-->>Nextcloud: Reject if signature not match
-		AppEcosystemV2-->>AppEcosystemV2: Validate AE-DATA-HASH
+		AppApi-->>AppApi: Validate AE-DATA-HASH
-		AppEcosystemV2-->>Nextcloud: Reject if data hash not match AppEcosystemV2-->>AppEcosystemV2: Check API scope
+		AppApi-->>Nextcloud: Reject if data hash not match AppApi-->>AppApi: Check API scope
-		AppEcosystemV2-->>Nextcloud: Reject if API scope not match AppEcosystemV2-->>AppEcosystemV2: Check if user interacted with ExApp AppEcosystemV2-->>Nextcloud: Reject if user has not interacted with ExApp (attempt to bypass user) AppEcosystemV2-->>AppEcosystemV2: Check if user is not empty and active AppEcosystemV2-->>Nextcloud: Set active user
+		AppApi-->>Nextcloud: Reject if API scope not match AppApi-->>AppApi: Check if user interacted with ExApp AppApi-->>Nextcloud: Reject if user has not interacted with ExApp (attempt to bypass user) AppApi-->>AppApi: Check if user is not empty and active AppApi-->>Nextcloud: Set active user
-		AppEcosystemV2->>-Nextcloud: Request accepted/rejected
+		AppApi->>-Nextcloud: Request accepted/rejected
 		Nextcloud->>-ExApp: Response (200/401)

-AppEcosystemAuth
+AppAPIAuth
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^

-AppEcosystemV2 provides ``AppEcosystemAuth`` attribute with middleware to validate requests from ExApps.
+AppApi provides ``AppAPIAuth`` attribute with middleware to validate requests from ExApps.
-In PHP API controllers you can use it as an attribute or annotation (for NC26).
+In your API controllers you can use it as an PHP attribute.